smartcontractkit/chainlink/.changeset/pink-schools-provide.md

 "chainlink": patch
 ---

-#bugfix Fixed an issue where some CLI commands were not executing config validation.
+#bugfix Fixed an issue where the `rebroadcast-transactions` commands did not execute config validation.